*Preparation for Ramadan and Protection from Afflictions*

 *Comparison with Worldly Affairs*

-Man plans for important tasks in the world:
+A person plans for important tasks in the world:

 *Chapter Two: Protection from Afflictions in Ramadan*

-On another occasion, the Prophet ﷺ said that fasting is a shield, so the fasting person should not engage in obscene speech, nor should he shout and make noise, and if someone quarrels with him, he should say: "I am fasting" (Sahih Bukhari, Hadith: 1894; Sahih Muslim, Hadith: 1151).
+On another occasion, he ﷺ said that fasting is a shield, so the fasting person should not engage in obscene speech, nor should he shout and make noise, and if someone quarrels with him, he should say: "I am fasting" (Sahih Bukhari, Hadith: 1894; Sahih Muslim, Hadith: 1151).

-*4. Affliction of Time: Frivolities and Mobile*
+*4. The Affliction of Time: Frivolities and Mobile*

-Wasting the precious moments of Ramadan on mobile, sports, unnecessary videos, and discussions is the biggest affliction of today.
+Wasting the precious times of Ramadan on mobile, sports, unnecessary videos, and discussions is the biggest affliction of today.
 The Prophet ﷺ said: "There are two blessings in which most people are deceived: health and free time" (Sahih Bukhari, Hadith: 6412).

 Hazrat Abdullah bin Masood (RA) used to say that I am surprised at the person who is free but does not do good.
 Maulana Yusuf Sahib (RA) used to say that if the moments of Ramadan are wasted, it becomes difficult to reform for the whole year.